Snaacky/thewiki/docs/advanced/naming.md

 In general, a good file name should include:

 - The full **anime show/series** or **movie title**
-  - If there are multiple versions of the show (e.g. `Hunter x Hunter (1999)` vs. `Hunter x Hunter (2011)`), you must include the year within the title. *Note that you must include the year for all movies*
+  - If there are multiple versions of the series, you must include the year within the title (e.g. [Hunter x Hunter (1999)](https://thetvdb.com/series/hunter-x-hunter) vs. [Hunter x Hunter (2011)](https://thetvdb.com/series/hunter-x-hunter-2011)). *Note that you must include the year for all movies*
   - We recommend using names found in databases such as [TheTVDB](https://www.thetvdb.com) (TV series) and [The Movie Database (TMDB)](https://www.themoviedb.org/?language=en-US) (movies)
 - The **season/episode number** (for TV series)
   - For specials, use `S00EXX` for guaranteed automatic parsing and correct identification. *However, it is suggested to add an additional identifier such as including `OVA` or the episode title (i.e. `S00E01 - OVA Title`) to easily differentiate between episodes*